 Avocados have been around for thousands of years and have long been a part of the Mexican diet.
 These wonderful green guys are actually classified as nutrient-dense fruit and even more specifically, a single-seeded berry.
 So while they were native to Mexico, it wasn’t until the 1900s that avocados began being grown in the U.S. specifically in California, and became widespread to what we now know today.

 Avocados are ripe when they give just a bit when pressed lightly with your finger; the firmer the avocado, the longer it will take to be ready to eat.
 If it’s pressed in much too easily, it’s most likely overripe and won’t be good to eat.

 Can I speed up or slow down the ripening process?

 If you find yourself with a hard avocado that you need to ripen faster, you can place it in a brown bag with a banana or apple to expedite the process, and if you’re looking to slow down the ripening, pop it in the refrigerator.

 What do I do if I have too many ripe avocados at once?

-A great solution to a large amount of ripe avocados that you’re unable to use is to freeze them for smoothies.
-Simply remove the skin and seed, cut into wedges and freeze in a plastic bag; these are a perfect creamy addition in smoothies!
+A great solution to a large number of ripe avocados that you’re unable to use is to freeze them for smoothies.
+Simply remove the skin and seed, cut into wedges and freeze in a plastic bag; these are a perfect creamy addition to smoothies!

-How I keep avocados from browning in things like guacamole?
+How do I keep avocados from browning in recipes such as guacamole?

 Keeping the pit in the bowl with your mashed avocado can slow down the browning as well as a bit of lemon or lime juice.
 Just be sure to remove the pit once you’re serving the dish or make sure people are aware it’s in there!